meevang/buzzline-06-mee/README.md

 In this example project, we incorporate a relational data store.
 We use SQLite, but the example could be altered to work with MySQL, PostgreSQL, or MongoDB.

+We will create a real time dashboard that consumes data from a Kafka topic, visualizes user statuses in a bar chart, and store it in a SQLite database.

 ## VS Code Extensions

 - Black Formatter by Microsoft